Naeem Khan: Early and personal life

-He was born Naeemuddin Khan on May 21, 1958 in Bareilly, India to Sharfuddin Khan and Razia Baig.
+Naeemuddin Khan was born on May 21, 1958 to Sharfuddin Khan and Razia Baig in Bareilly, India.
 His father and grandfather cultivated an early interest in textiles, as they both designed intricate clothing worn by the royal families.
 Of his early passion for design, Khan has said, "It was built into my DNA.
 I watched my father design formal wear for India's most influential people, and I knew that I would want to pursue a similar path."

 In 1981, at the age of 23, he married model and jewellery designer Ranjana Kapadia, with whom he has two sons, Zaheen and Shariq.